 She would depict herself as resourceful Cracovian with extremely fertile imagination, and animal lover who is keen to follow in their wake.
 Moreover, she is a movie buff and film music enthusiast, passionate about exotic cuisine and vintage wine.
 She finds practicing yoga, cross-fit, dancing and playing squash extremely relaxing, as well as reading about destinations that she has not yet visited.
 Her professional interests are domestic and exotic animals likewise surgery.

 Marta Korpak DVM has been running her medical practice as a doctor of veterinary medicine for 5 years now.
-She graduated from the Faculty of Veterinary Medicine in Wrocław University of Environmental and Life Sciences and moved to Warsaw were she started working as a doctor of veterinary medicine.
-From the very beginning of her professional career she paid particular attention to self development and participated in every possible course and lecture she could find.
+She graduated from the Faculty of Veterinary Medicine in Wrocław University of Environmental and Life Sciences and moved to Warsaw where she started working as a doctor of veterinary medicine.
+From the very beginning of her professional career, she paid particular attention to self-development and participated in every possible course and lecture she could find.
 It wasn’t long, till she discovered English supplies as a substantially valuable source of knowledge.
 Since English accompanied her from the early stage of her life (she spent several years in England with her parents) she was quick on the uptake and learning the core medical terminology was a piece of cake for her.
 Participating in Natalia’s course was also a game changer for her.

 Since then things progressed in leaps and bounds, from specialist medical translations to joining our teaching staff last year.
-Currently Marta divides her time between her practice in a respected veterinary clinic in Warsaw, gaining knowledge in emergency medicine and intensive care, teaching medical English and training cross-country running in the Polish mountains, which is her true passion.
+Currently, Marta divides her time between her practice in a respected veterinary clinic in Warsaw, gaining knowledge in emergency medicine and intensive care, teaching medical English and training cross-country running in the Polish mountains, which is her true passion.